gauravsinhaweb/EduSmart/CODE_OF_CONDUCT.md

 All complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+All community leaders are obligated to respect the privacy and security of the reporter incase of any incident.

 ## Enforcement Guidelines

-Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+Community leaders will follow these community impact guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

 ### 1. Correction